godotengine/godot-docs/contributing/documentation/contributing_to_the_documentation.rst

 -  **Good:** Understanding signals in Godot
 -  **Bad:** Understanding Signals In Godot

-Only propers nouns, projects, people, and node class names should have their first letter capitalized.
+Only proper nouns, projects, people, and node class names should have their first letter capitalized.

 Sphinx and reStructuredText syntax